Operation Red Nose reaching its last stretch - FortSaskOnline.com

 The Rotary Club of Fort Saskatchewan's Operation Red Nose is on its last weekend of 2018.

-Every Friday and Saturday since November 30, volunteers have been picking up people, their cars and taking them home.
+Every Friday and Saturday since November 30, volunteers have been picking up people in their cars and taking them home.
 Around 50 volunteers have given their time, slightly less than in previous years.

 Operation Red Nose coordinator Terry Stacey stated that they have had several busy nights so far, but they won't have exact numbers until they are finished.